Literacy & Numeracy

 Each classroom is equipped with LCD televisions and Apple TV’s.
 This technology gives both teachers and students the ability to share and model work.
-Our robotics include Spheros and Blue-bots, used to support students understanding of coding.
+Our robotics include Spheros and Blue-bots which are used to support students’ understanding of coding.

 Students lease a school owned iPad for 3 years and are provided with appropriate insurance, protective case and educational apps as part of the lease price.
 In Foundation, students have access to a classroom pod of 10 iPads.

 We have a strong focus and dedicated culture at Blackburn Primary School to focusing on student wellbeing and welfare.
 We explicitly teach skills to enhance emotional understanding and literacy in order to develop our students into resilient young members of the community.
 Our values are a core part of our teaching philosophy, complimented with the Respectful Relationships program and the Resilience Project.
 Gratitude, Empathy, Mindfulness, Resilience and the Growth Mindset are all philosophies we strongly align with.